Clarifai/clarifai-javascript/README.md

 # NOTE: For node.js users, this API Client is no longer supported.

 Please use https://github.com/Clarifai/clarifai-nodejs-grpc instead which is more feature rich, faster and supported.
 We will be introducing a new web grpc client shortly as well to fully deprecate this javascript client.
-Stay tuned at https://github.com/Clarifai/clarifai-web-grpc
+Stay tuned.

 # Clarifai API JavaScript Client